DarkStussy/aioscraper/docs/cli.rst

 This gives you the same signal handling and graceful shutdown behavior as the CLI.
 ``run_scraper`` expects ``scraper.config`` to be set ahead of time, which is why the example passes ``config=load_config()`` to the constructor.

+.. _cli-configuration:

 Configuration
 -------------

 Configuration precedence (when the CLI needs to load a config): CLI flags -> environment variables -> :class:`Config <aioscraper.config.Config>` defaults.
 If the resolved :class:`AIOScraper <aioscraper.core.scraper.AIOScraper>` already has ``config`` set, the CLI leaves it untouched and CLI flags/env vars are ignored.

 - ``--concurrent-requests``: Max concurrent requests (overrides ``SCHEDULER_CONCURRENT_REQUESTS``).
 - ``--pending-requests``: Pending requests to keep queued (overrides ``SCHEDULER_PENDING_REQUESTS``).